Does Le Creuset Cookware Work on Induction Cooktop?

 • Versatility: Many pieces can go from stovetop to oven, making them perfect for a variety of cooking techniques.

-Is Le Creuset Induction-compatible?
+Is Le Creuset Induction-Compatible?

 Yes, many Le Creuset cookware pieces are induction-compatible, especially those with an enameled cast iron or stainless steel base.
 Look for the induction-compatible symbol or check the product description to be sure.